Doyle (band): History

 In 2015, Biuso stated that he would no longer be playing with the band and was replaced by drummer Brandon Pertzborn (ex-Black Flag) shortly before the start of the "Abominator Tour 2015".
 In March and April 2015, the band toured as an opening act with Dope for Mushroomhead, with headlining dates continuing after into May.
 During the tour, bassist 'Left Hand' Graham was replaced by DieTrich Thrall.
 Bassist Brandon Strate (They Live) joined the band in 2015.
 The "Abominator Tour 2015" was dubbed the "Mad Monster tour" from September through October 2015 with special guest guitarist John 5 (Rob Zombie, ex-Marilyn Manson) who joined Doyle for a number of dates.
 For certain shows, the tour also featured the Family Ruin, Hatchet and Calabrese.

 In 2016, Doyle Wolfgang von Frankenstein, Glenn Danzig and Jerry Only reunited the Misfits.
 In February 2017, Doyle embarked on the "Abominate the World Tour" in Europe in support of their debut album.
 The band's sophomore studio album, Doyle II: As We Die, was released in May 2017.
 Doyle toured in support of the album through 2017 and 2018.

+Doyle was scheduled to tour alongside Life of Agony in 2020, however it was cancelled due to the Covid-19 pandemic.
+Doyle returned to touring in 2022, embarking on the "Abominate the World as We Die" tour in the Spring of that year.
+In Spring 2024, Doyle once again embarked on another US headlining tour with Red Devil Vortex serving as support.